Residential Learning Experience

 First-year students are invited to participate in a special opportunity at Augustana called a Residential Learning Experience (RLE).
 Students in an RLE enroll in courses together and live together as a community.

-RLEs provide a unique setting to meet and build friendships with service-oriented first-year students.
+RLEs provide a unique setting to meet and build friendships with other first-year students.

 RLE options for 2019-20

-In fall term, students in the RLE will take First-Year Inquiry 101 (3 credits), a required course for all first-year students, and First-Year Inquiry 100 (1 credit), a course focused on the transition to college and understanding a liberal arts education
+In fall term, students in the RLEs will take First-Year Inquiry 101 (3 credits), a required course for all first-year students, and First-Year Inquiry 100 (1 credit), a course focused on the transition to college and understanding a liberal arts education together.

 During J-term, RLE students will take a second class together.
 These are the RLE J-term options for 2019-20: